Messerschmitt Bf 109 variants: Aerodynamic improvements

 The canopy stayed much the same as that of the E-4, although the handbook for the 'F' stipulated that the forward, lower triangular panel to starboard was to be replaced by a metal panel with a port for firing signal flares.
 Many F-1s and F-2s kept this section glazed.
 A two-piece, all-metal armour plate head shield was added, as on the E-4, to the hinged portion of the canopy, although some lacked the curved top section.
 A bullet-resistant windscreen could be fitted as an option.
-The fuel tank was self-sealing and around 1942 Bf 109 Fs were retrofitted with additional armour made from layered light-alloy plate just aft of the pilot and fuel tank.
-The fuselage aft of the canopy barely changed in its externals.
+The fuel tank was self-sealing and around 1942, Bf 109 Fs were retrofitted with additional armour made from layered light-alloy plate just aft of the pilot and fuel tank.
+The fuselage body aft of the canopy barely changed in its externals.

-The rudder was slightly reduced in area and the symmetrical fin section changed to an airfoil shape, producing a sideways lift force that swung the tail slightly to the left.
-This helped increase the effectiveness of the rudder and reduced the need for right rudder on takeoff to counteract torque effects from the engine and propeller.
+The rudder was slightly reduced in area and the symmetrical fin airfoil section changed to an asymmetrical airfoil shape, producing a sideways lift force that swung the tail slightly to the left.
+This helped increase the effectiveness of the rudder and reduced the need for right rudder on takeoff to counteract torque from the engine and propeller.
 The conspicuous bracing struts were removed from the horizontal tailplanes which were moved to slightly below and forward of their original positions.
 A semi-retractable tailwheel was fitted and the main undercarriage legs were raked forward by six degrees to improve the ground handling.
 An unexpected structural flaw of the wing and tail section was revealed when the first F-1s were rushed into service; some aircraft crashed or nearly crashed, with either the wing surface wrinkling or fracturing or by the tail structure failing.
 In one accident, the commander of JG 2 "Richthofen", Wilhelm Balthasar, lost his life when he was attacked by a Spitfire during a test flight.
 While making an evasive manoeuvre, the wings broke away and Balthasar was killed in the crash.
 Slightly thicker wing skins and reinforced spars dealt with the wing problems.
 Tests were also carried out to find out why the tails had failed and it was found that at certain engine settings a high-frequency oscillation in the tailplane spar was overlapped by harmonic vibrations from the engine; the combined effect being enough to cause structural failure at the rear fuselage–fin attachment point.
-Initially, two external stiffening plates were screwed onto the outer fuselage on each side, and later the structure was reinforced.
+Two external stiffening plates were screwed onto the outer fuselage on each side, and later the structure was reinforced.